bradford-hamilton/Ruby-On-Quails/guides/source/generators.md

-**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonrails.org.**
+**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonquails.org.**

-Creating and Customizing Rails Generators & Templates
+Creating and Customizing Quails Generators & Templates
 =====================================================

-Rails generators are an essential tool if you plan to improve your workflow.
+Quails generators are an essential tool if you plan to improve your workflow.
 With this guide you will learn how to create generators and customize existing ones.

 After reading this guide, you will know:

 * How to see which generators are available in your application.
 * How to create a generator using templates.
-* How Rails searches for generators before invoking them.
+* How Quails searches for generators before invoking them.
-* How Rails internally generates Rails code from the templates.
+* How Quails internally generates Quails code from the templates.
 * How to customize your scaffold by creating new generators.
 * How to customize your scaffold by changing generator templates.
 * How to use fallbacks to avoid overwriting a huge set of generators.